mesosphere/dcos-docs-site/pages/1.9/release-notes/1.9.9/index.md

 - DCOS-14199 - Consolidated the Exhibitor bootstrapping shortcut by atomically reading and writing the ZooKeeper PID file. [enterprise type="inline" size="small" /]
 - DCOS-21557/DCOS_OSS-2367 - Updated cURL to version 7.59.
 - DCOS-22399/DCOS-22346 - Added privacy policy link to the login modal.

-# Notable Changes in DC/OS 1.9.9
+- DCOS_OSS-847 - Customized `ip_detect_public_filename` in config.yaml.
+This fixes an issue where supplying a custom `ip-detect-public` script is not respected during the DC/OS installation.
 - DCOS-22171/DCOS-22184 - Admin Router DNS entry TTL is overwritten with 5 seconds.
-  This change guarantees that the Adminrouter `leader.mesos` Mesos state cache entry is up-to-date after at most 30 seconds.
+This fixes the issue of the `leader.mesos` Adminrouter Mesos state cache entry not being updated strictly within the expected 30 seconds.
+The faulty behavior led to delayed recognition of Mesos leader change by Adminrouter.
-- DCOS_OSS-847 - Customized `ip_detect_public_filename` in config.yaml.
-  This fixes a bug where supplying a custom `ip-detect-public` script is not respected during DC/OS installation.

 # About DC/OS 1.9